As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

-It’s "easy" to start offering Invisalign treatment as a dentist - all one needs to do is attend a 3 day long Invisalign provider course.
+It is "easy" to start offering Invisalign treatment as a dentist - all one needs to do is attend a 3-day Invisalign provider course.

 The "Invisalign Status" of the provider reflects the accrued experience through the number of cases of Invisalign seen.
 The tiered statuses are as follows:

-- Bronze (performs least number of Invisalign cases a year)
+- Bronze (performs the least number of Invisalign cases a year)

 - Platinum Elite

-- Black Diamond (performs most number of Invisalign cases a year)
+- Blue Diamond (performs the most number of Invisalign cases a year)

-Do note that some clinics have several dentists "chalking up cases" under the same Invisalign account, so achieving Black Diamond status will be a lot easier, as compared to a single doctor practice.
+Do note that some clinics have several dentists "chalking up cases" under the same Invisalign account, so achieving Black or Blue Diamond status will be a lot easier for them, as compared to a single doctor's practice.

-Are all invisible braces/clear aligners the same as Invisalign?
+Are all invisible braces and clear aligners the same as Invisalign?